Brains (Thunderbirds): Development

-Character biography
+Original series depiction

 Born on 14 November 2001 or 2040 in Michigan, United States, Brains was orphaned at the age of 12 when his family was killed in a hurricane.
 He was eventually adopted by a professor at the University of Cambridge, and discovered later on by Jeff Tracy, founder of International Rescue, while he was lecturing in Paris.

 Brains is a highly-intelligent mechanical and aerospace engineer who is considered to be fifty years ahead of his time, and the world's greatest aircraft designer.
 A highly valued if somewhat absent-minded and socially maladroit member of IR, he designed the Thunderbird machines and other vehicles and facilities used by the organisation and its agents – indeed, much of the hardware and infrastructure.
 He is also known to invent in his spare time; he once built a chess-playing robot called Braman (which fortuitously serves as an auxiliary computer in the episode "Sun Probe").
 Brains' technical expertise is sometimes required in the field, in which case he usually accompanies the Tracy brothers in Thunderbird 2.

-It has been mentioned a number of times, in at least Thunderbirds are go, that Brains has a tendency to overengineer his inventions to ensure reliability and an ability to work in unexpected situations.
+It has been mentioned a number of times, in at least Thunderbirds are go, that Brains has a tendency to over-engineer his inventions to ensure reliability and an ability to work in unexpected situations.
 As such, it is rare that the Thunderbird vehicles cannot handle the rescues they are assigned.

 Brains has occasionally designed vehicles for organisations outside International Rescue as a freelance engineer.
 These include Skythrust (in the episode "Alias Mr. Hackenbacker") and Skyship One (in the film Thunderbird 6).
 Such commissions are built under strict security to maintain the secrecy of IR.

 The character's birth name is not revealed in the series; while working on external projects, Brains uses a pseudonym to protect his identity.
 For example, he uses the alias "Hiram K. Hackenbacker" while working on the Skythrust project, and the board that commissions Skyship One knows him only as "Mr X".